 Select the columns to include, rename or drop, and insert new computed columns.

 The order of the columns in the result is specified by the order of the arguments.
-Only the columns specified in the arguments are included in the result: any others in the input are dropped.
-(See also
+Only the columns specified in the arguments are included in the result.
+Any other columns in the input are dropped.
+See also

 T | project cost=price*quantity, price